David Earl Philley

 - Died March 15, 2012 in Paris, TX USA

-As evidenced by a lengthy 18-year career, Dave Philley was a solid major league ballplayer who wasn't great in any one category (except pinch-hitting) - but very good in most.
+As evidenced by his lengthy 18-year career which ended at age 42, Dave Philley was a solid major league ballplayer who wasn't great in any one category (except pinch-hitting) - but very good in most.
 He was regarded as a solid hitter with some speed, while defensively, he had a good throwing arm.
 For the last five years of his career, he had no peer as a pinch hitter, and he is still considered one of the greatest pinch-hitters of all-time.

 Philley came back after the war and spent most of 1946 in the minors with the Milwaukee Brewers, hitting .329 with 13 home runs before earning another late-season call-up with the White Sox (and hitting .353/.389/.471).
 He became Chicago's regular left fielder in 1947, a role he held for the next four years.
 Early in the 1951 season, he was traded to the Philadelphia Athletics along with Gus Zernial as part of a three-team, seven-player deal that brought Minnie Minoso to the Sox.